parrt/msds501/projects/wordsim.md

 ## Goal

 In this project, you will leverage an important advance in natural language processing called [word2vec](http://arxiv.org/pdf/1301.3781.pdf) (or just *word vectors* / *word embeddings*) to study the similarity between words.
-In particular, we're going to use a "database" from [Stanford's GloVe project](https://nlp.stanford.edu/projects/glove/).
+As part of the project, you will learn to deal with large data files.
+We're going to use a "database" from [Stanford's GloVe project](https://nlp.stanford.edu/projects/glove/).
 For example, given a single word, we can find the *n* closest words, at least according to the corpus from which the word vectors were derived:

 ```
 Enter a word or 'x:y as z:'